Bhavaniduraibabuofficial/Airline-Reservation-System/README.md

 # Airline-Reservation-System
-A simple Airline Reservation System that allows users to search flights, book tickets, and manage reservations with database integration and CRUD operations.
+This project is an Airline Reservation System built to streamline the process of flight booking and management.
+It provides features such as flight search, ticket booking, reservation management, and viewing booking details.
+The system demonstrates key concepts of database management, CRUD operations, and user interface design, making it a practical implementation of software development for real-world applications.